The Black Thorn Is A Rare Breed That Can Outstage The Best Durians

-Take note that because of the thick flesh, a seemingly average sized can weight quite a bit.
+Take note that because of the thick flesh, a seemingly average sized fruit can weigh quite a bit.

-Pricing can start from anywhere around $18/kg on the low end and go as high as $40/kg for old trees.
+Pricing can start from anywhere around $18/kg on the low end and go as high as $40/kg for older trees.

 Because this durian can often go over 4kg, you can sometimes easily pay $100+ for a single fruit.
 The average size is around 2.5kg to 3.3kg which can also be quite pricey.